Alonso-del-Arte/chess/doc/Variants.md

 ## Racing kings

 Despite its strong creepiness, horde still bears a lot more similarity to regular chess than racing kings.
-There are no pawns at all in racing kings, and
-no checkmate either.
+There are no pawns at all in racing kings, and no checkmate either.
 You're not even allowed to put the opponent king in check.

 ![Racing kings at first](../diagrams/openings/RacingKingsStart.png)

+FEN: 8/8/8/8/8/8/krbnNBRK/qrbnNBRQ w - - 0 1

 The goal in this variant is to get your king to the finish line first.
 As in regular chess, White goes first, giving White a definite advantage on getting to